Võru

 Võru (/et/; Võro; Werro) is a town and a municipality in south-eastern Estonia.
-It is the capital of Võru County and the centre of Võru Parish.
+It is the center of both the Võru County and the Võru Parish although the town itself is not part of the Võru Parish but forms a separate urban municipality.

+Võru has a population of 11,813 (as of 2026).

 History

 Võru was founded on 21 August 1784, at the request of the Empress Catherine II of Russia, by the order of Riga Governor general count George Browne, on the site of the former Võru estate as the center of the new county.

 From 1797 until today, Võru has been the administrative center of the surrounding region.
+In the past, the county was larger than the current one and covered the entire area of Võrumaa.

 In 1827, the Võru Town Hospital was opened and Friedrich Reinhold Kreutzwald, who lived and worked as a doctor in Võru from 1833 to 1877, also wrote the Estonian national epic Kalevipoeg in Võru.

 The development of the town was facilitated by the Pskov-Riga railway completed in 1889, which enabled Võru to have a direct connection with Riga and St. Petersburg.
 As a result, trade was developed, a flour mill, a sawmill and a distillery were built.
 Võru became the center of the surrounding rural area.

 Geography and climate

-The town is situated on the shore of Lake Tamula.
+The town is situated on the shore of Lake Tamula, in the low and wide Võru-Hargla valley.